Top 5 Ways To Lower Blood Pressure Naturally

 5. Use Proven Supplements

 First, a good quality multivitamin supplement will help to make up for any deficiencies you may have (especially in minerals), and this can be very useful in helping to normalize your blood pressure.

 Omega 3 fish oils are also highly beneficial, as they help to reduce triglycerides and support total cardiovascular health.
 Take 2 - 3g EPA/DHA per day and you should see a big difference within a few weeks.

 And co-enzyme Q10 has been shown in studies to reduce blood pressure significantly due to its action of dilating the blood vessels.
 Take 100mg per day.

-These then are the five key areas you need to address in order to lower blood pressure naturally, without resorting to drugs, which will only poison your body whilst doing nothing to address the cause of the complaint.
-Follow the advice given here and you should soon find that your blood pressure will be back to normal again.
+These then are the five key areas you need to address in order to lower your blood pressure naturally, without resorting to drugs, which will only poison your body while doing nothing to address the cause of the complaint.
+Follow the advice given here and you should soon find that your blood pressure will be back down to normal again.